 A mixer channel or buss can be patched to any available I/O that has been assigned to eMotion LV1.

 The Output view has two grid filters: Channel Direct outs and Mix Busses out.
 Mixer outputs are displayed on the left, assigned I/O device channels along the top.

 Each channel or buss can output from one of four sources, indicated by the multi-colored buttons.
-To select a source, click on its button:
+To select the source, click on its button:

-INP Green Before all processing, post input gain PRE Purple Pre-fader, post processing PST Orange Post-fader, post processing PSP Turquoise Post-fader, post processing, post panner channels.
+NP Green Before all processing, after input gain PRE Purple Pre-fader, after processing PST Orange Post-fader, after processing PSP Turquoise Post-fader, after processing, after panner

+On a stereo buss, source settings apply to both left and right channels.
 An I/O device can receive only one source signal.

-On a stereo buss, source settings apply to both left and right